ddm21/invokeai-on-aws/README.md

 # AWS Instance Setup for Stable Disunion Project

 This guide provides instructions on setting up an AWS instance for hosting Invokeai Project.
-We'll use the **g4dn.xlarge** instance type.
+We'll use the **g4dn.xlarge** instance type. before starting please create arequest on aws to allow using this Inctance Family from [here](https://aws.amazon.com/contact-us/ec2-request)

 ## Instance Type
 - **Instance Type:** G4dn.xlarge